donie-banana/AInstall/README.md

 # AInstall
 Checks multiple installation tools to more easily install whatever you want.
-Only works on PowerShell, i recommend using it with admin privileges.
+Only works on PowerShell, I recommend using it with admin privileges.

+This uses:
+- Chocolatey (choco)
+- Winget (winget)
+- PowerShell Modules (Install-Module, Get-Module, Get-InstalledModule)
+- PowerShell PackageManagement (Find-Package, Get-Package, Install-Package)

+please message me if you have any ideas to add more installation tools at dion.gierman@gmail.com

 # Easy installation
 1. install release